-Helios3 USB Geopathic Stress (GS) and Electromagnetic Radiation (EMR) works on any 5V USB charging sockets or can be plugged in into your computer, car USB socket or power bank to give you an extra boost of Schumann resonance in your local environment at home or workplace.
+Helios3 USB Geopathic Stress (GS) and Electromagnetic Radiation (EMR) works on any 5V USB charging socket or can be plugged into your computer, car USB socket or power bank to give you an extra boost of Schumann resonance in your local environment at home or workplace.

 Many cheap Schumann Resonance generators that can be found on the market are not strong enough to produce powerful Schumann Resonance that is effective.

-The latest electronics, a powerful Schumann Resonance coil and compact design is everything you need to generate Schumann waves or the Earth’s heartbeat vibration in any environment.
+The latest electronics, a powerful Schumann Resonance coil and a compact design are everything you need to generate Schumann waves or the Earth’s heartbeat vibration in any environment.

 This Schumann Resonance generator produces 7.83Hz Earth frequency which was originally postulated by Winfried Otto Schumann, a German physicist.
 Read more about Schumann Resonance